keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 1.md

 ## Session Description

-The crew meets in the Mammoth Arm Inn,
+The characters meet at the Mammoth Arm Inn, and gets a quest that may lead to something greater..

 # Important Places This Session

+- Mammoth Arm Inn
-- Place One
+	-

 ## Chapter
 Scene description.